driusan/dewm/src/Keyboard.md

 ).Check()
 ```

-Checking taowm for the string parameter we don't understand, they use:
+Checking taowm for the string parameter we don't understand above, they use:

 ```go
 string(xp.ClientMessageEvent{